jameshfisher/jameshfisher.com/_posts/2020-08-06-smear-phishing-how-to-scam-an-android-user.md

 I then show how I stumbled onto it, reported it, and how Google ignored it.
 Have fun, whether you patch the vuln or exploit it!

-Say I work at Twitter,
+Say I work at Twitter.
-I have Jack Dorsey saved to my phone's contacts, and I have a previous legit conversation with Jack.
+I have Jack Dorsey, Twitter CEO, saved to my phone's contacts.
+I have a previous legit conversation with Jack.
 Right now, you can send me message from Jack, which will appear in that conversation history, like this: